codingotaku/Popup-Youtube-Updated/README.md

 ### Get the latest release from [here](https://github.com/codingotaku/Popup-Youtube-Updated/releases/latest)

 #### The app doesn't allow YouTube to save cookies and no annoying annotations!
-Please provide a video/playlist URL, entering youtube.com
+Please provide a video/playlist URL instead of entering youtube.com

 ## Screenshots